curiouspiano/TreadmillController/README.md

 # TreadmillController
 Raspberry pi server software for use in controlling the speed of a treadmill remotely.
+Currently used primarily in the project https://github.com/curiouspiano/TreadCraft However, this can be utilised for any other game where a mod could be created to monitor the player speed.

 ## Requirements
 - Any treadmill with a controller board model MC2100L